-Medical malpractice is a term used to describe the failure of a medical professional to meet a patient’s standard of care in any manner resulting in harm to the patient.
-Thousands of people trust their medical providers to safely and effectively treat their illnesses and injuries, and while most medical professionals do their utmost to provide appropriate care, some do not.
+Medical malpractice is the failure of a medical professional to meet a patient’s standard of care in any manner, resulting in harm to the patient.
+Thousands of people trust their medical providers to safely and effectively treat their illnesses and injuries, and while most medical professionals do their utmost to provide appropriate care, some fail to.
+The Michigan medical malpractice statute of limitations, explained in this blog, is a key factor in making a valid claim.

 If you believe you or someone you love suffered harm from medical malpractice, there may be grounds to file a medical malpractice claim against the party that caused your damages.
 A medical malpractice suit technically falls under the purview of personal injury law, but there are special procedural rules that apply to medical malpractice claims that you must understand if you hope to succeed with your case.